rackodo/DexterMASZ/README.md

 As such, it is recommended you install MySQL 8+ to use this new syntax.
 Otherwise, you will encounter a `MySQLException` stating you need to check your MySQL version corresponds correctly with the version in your manual.

+## 💻 Self Hosting

+### .NET

+- If you're using an IDE like Visual Studio, you can copy and paste your ` launchSettingsExample.json` file inside `Properties` if your C# solution to `launchSettings.json`, replacing the values to your testing variables.
+On running the program, it will treat these as environmental variables.

+## 🚀 Discord Permissions

 ### Discord OAuth

 Create your own OAuth application [here](https://discord.com/developers/applications).